 1956 The president of the Bulova Watch Co. in New York, Arde Bulova, and his engineers become enthusiastic about the tuning fork system.

-1964 The “Bulova Accutron” is chosen to be buried for a time period of 5000 years on the grounds of the New York World Fair in order to save it for future generations as an example of one of the 44 most innovative objects to beinvented during the last two and a half decades.
+1964 The “Bulova Accutron” is chosen to be buried for 5000 years on the grounds of the New York World Fair in order to save it for future generations as an example of one of the 44 most innovative objects to be invented during the last two and a half decades.

 Description of the Accutron

 The Accutron 218 would probably be the most common type you will find.
-It is an excellent movement, both for its functionality and also relative ease of repair (by watch-repair standards that is).
+It has excellent movement, both for its functionality and also relative ease of repair (by watch-repair standards, that is).
 It can be found with a great variety of case styles.
-The many derivatives of this calibre movement are mainly seen as variations of the date and day function.
+The many derivatives of this Calibre movement are mainly seen as variations of the date and day function.
 12 and 24 hour versions are also seen.
 A very collectible version is the “Astronaut” in which it is possible to change the hour-hand indication without disturbing the time displayed.

 Standard 218 Hack Mechanism

 The pics above shows the component coil assembly for a standard 218 (ie 2180, 218D, 2181, 2182).
 The ground plate is indicated by an arrow, because changes were made to this in other 218’s.
 The ground plate on these models has a permanent electrical connection to the pillar plate by a screw, which also acts as a mounting screw.
 When the watch crown is pulled out, a small pin attached to a lever (the Hack Lever) lifts the pawl finger off the index wheel, stopping the watch.
 The electronics continue to function as per normal and the fork keeps humming.
 When the crown is pushed back in, the pawl finger re-engages the index wheel, which begins to turn again.
 Simple and effective.